 EXTRA TIP – putting on the ring during your wedding ceremony:

 Practice makes perfect!
 Practice putting on the ring several times before the big day, to make sure you can do it as smoothly as possible.
-Don’t forget to apply cream before the ceremony starts.
+Don’t forget to apply the cream before the ceremony starts.

 Still not sure?
 Don’t hesitate CONTACT us if you need help.
 We’re always happy to advise you on finding the perfect ring.